Dry Eye Evaluation and Treatment

 How is Dry Eye Diagnosed?

-At Spring House Eye Associates, our optometrists can diagnose Dry Eye through an evaluation of the quantity and quality of tears produced by the eyes, consideration of the patient’s symptoms, health history, medications, and environmental factors.
-With the information obtained from the Dry Eye Evaluation, our optometrists can determine if the patient has dry eyes and can advise on treatment options.
+At Spring House Eye Associates, our optometrists can diagnose dry eye by evaluating the quantity and quality of tears produced by the eyes and considering the patient’s symptoms, health history, medications, and environmental factors.
+With the information obtained during a dry eye evaluation, our optometrists can determine if the patient has dry eyes and can advise on treatment options.

 How is Dry Eye Treated?